AtHeartEngineering/website/src/intro.md

 ## This site

 This is a [mdbook](https://rust-lang.github.io/mdBook/index.html/) site that I've themed.
-I started out with gatsby, but it was just a mess, the code wasn't clean, the process wasn't clean, and it was took much for just getting words out there.
+I started out with gatsby, but it was just a mess, the code wasn't clean, the process wasn't clean, and it was too much for just getting words out into the world.

 It is a staticly generated, which autobuilds using github's actions and then deploys to google cloud hosting.